6 Tips for Perfecting Your Resume for Graduate School Application

 Most graduate programs require applicants to send in a variety of documents, including a resume.
 While you likely have already written several resumes in your adult life, don’t expect to simply dust off your latest version and send it in.

-In order to make the best impression on the reviewers who will be reading your application, it’s best to start from scratch and customize a resume for the program you’re applying to.
+In order to make the best impression on the reviewers who will be reviewing your application, it’s best to start from scratch and customize your resume for the program you’re applying to.
 Keep reading for a step-by-step guide to crafting a solid resume for graduate school.

 A good resume is concise, easily scannable and specific to the job for which you’re applying.
-The vast majority of applicants should have no trouble getting their resume to fit on one page.
-A CV, however, goes into far more depth and detail, and it can be as long as needed.
-It includes things like research projects, fellowships or grants, teaching experiences, publications, conferences, presentations and references.
+The vast majority of graduate school applicants will probably have no trouble getting their resume to fit on one page.
+A CV, however, goes into far more depth and detail, which means it should be “as long as needed,” since it includes things like research projects, fellowships or grants, teaching experiences, publications, conferences, presentations and references.

 How to write a resume for graduate school

 Before you sit down to write, take some time to gather all the information you need.
-It’s imperative that all the dates, names, titles and other data mentioned in your resume are accurate.
+It’s imperative that all the dates, names, titles and other data included are accurate.
+And remember: the best graduate school resume examples are ones that start from scratch and are tailored to the specific program and school to which you’re applying.

 1. Start with a simple template